wikipathways/gpml2pvjson-js/test/README.md

 # TESTING

-compare-streaming.js works for the streaming version of the converter.
+The tests in `./test-dom` work for the non-streaming/DOM-based (`git checkout master`) version of the converter.

-The rest of the files work with the non-streaming/DOM-based converter. grep -rIl "PublicationXref" ./
+The tests in `./test-streaming` work for the streaming (`git checkout streaming`) version of the converter.